nwinn-student/project-octo-java/SetupUI-Tree-Game-Calculator/README.md

 Currently prioritized, not stably released so expect bugs or incomplete sections.

+> [!WARNING]
-WARNING: Currently not optimized with regard to CPU or memory usage.
+> Currently not optimized with regard to CPU or memory usage.

 ## How to Use (Regular Use)
 1. Ensure that you have Java on your computer, [OpenJDK](https://openjdk.org/) or [OracleJDK](https://www.oracle.com/java/technologies/downloads/).
 For users you only need a JRE, not a JDK.